-At the event, we will also present Anna Carpenter, Professor of Law and Director of Clinical Programs at the University of Utah S.J.
-Quinney College of Law, with the inaugural Alli Gerkman Legal Visionary Award for her work to innovate legal education, legal services, and civil justice research.
+At the event, we also presented the Alli Gerkman Legal Visionary Award to two visionaries: Anna Carpenter, professor of law at S.J.
+Quinney College of Law and project director for presidential initiatives for the University of Utah President’s Office, will receive the inaugural award for her work to innovate legal education, legal services, and civil justice research, along with the recipient of the 2022 award, Rohan Pavuluri, CEO and co-founder of Upsolve, for his work to leverage technology to help those without a lawyer navigate the legal system and, ultimately, achieve economic mobility.
 The award is designed to encourage and showcase innovators, risk takers, visionaries, and emerging leaders who bring a different perspective and a reform-minded approach to the improvement of our legal system, and who are early in their legal careers.

 Justice Constandinos “Deno” Himonas is a partner with the law firm of Wilson Sonsini Goodrich & Rosati.
 He joined the firm's litigation and appellate practices upon his retirement from the Utah Supreme Court in March 2022.
 Prior to stepping off the Supreme Court, where he served for seven years, Deno was a trial court judge for over 10 years.
 Throughout his legal career, Deno has concerned himself with issues relating to the access and affordability of civil justice in the U.S. court system.

 John Lund has practiced law the old-fashioned way for almost 40 years.
 He is a past president of the Utah State Bar and been involved in various Utah efforts to increase access to justice.
 He currently leads Utah’s sandbox effort as chair of the Utah Supreme Court’s Office of Legal Services Innovation.
 Lund has been a strong advocate in Utah and across the nation for exploring regulatory reform as a way to reduce the access to justice gap.